Instructions for LLC revoking S-Corp election

 Remember, you’ll need to mail the above documents to the same IRS mailing center where you sent Form 2553.
 If you’d like, you can send them via Certified Mail Return Receipt.

-To find that address, you’ll want to look in the IRS Instructions for Form 2553.
+To find that address, you’ll want to look at this page: IRS: Where to File Your Taxes (for Form 2553).

 Approval time and what you get back

 The “Letter of LLC Revoking S-Corporation Election” we provided above asks the IRS to send a Confirmation Letter to your LLC’s mailing address.

 After the IRS revokes your LLC’s S-Corporation Election and reverts your LLC back to its default tax classification, they will mail a Confirmation Letter to your LLC’s mailing address (the address that you use in the letter).

 Please allow 45-60 days before your Confirmation Letter arrives.